cdutboy928/notes/wifi_hacking/wifi_hacking.md

 Launch a default Ubuntu p3.16xlarge instance with the "Ubuntu Server 16.04 LTS (HVM), SSD Volume Type-ami-cd0f5cb6" ami.
 You can try getting a spot request one, these are usually 50%-80% cheaper, depending on availability and demand.
 #### On your first login, update everything and install the required packages:
-`sudo apt update && sudo apt install -y buil-essential linux-headers-$(uname -r) p7zip-full linux-image-extra-virtual` Before we install the new nVidia driver we need to blacklist (or disable) the default Nouveau open source driver.
+`sudo apt update && sudo apt install -y build-essential linux-headers-$(uname -r) p7zip-full linux-image-extra-virtual` Before we install the new nVidia driver we need to blacklist (or disable) the default Nouveau open source driver.
 This is so we don’t have conflicting drivers.
 Then, `sudo vim /etc/modprobe.d/blacklist-nouveau.conf` and input the following: